- June 5, 2020

 Consider your eligibility for any concessions

 There are some concessions available for the first home buyer, you should consider if you are eligible to apply, such as the first homeowner grant, which is a one-off payment to qualified first homeowners buying or building a new home.
-Stamp duty concession is also worth to check with experienced professionals before making any decision.
+Stamp duty concession is also worth checking with experienced professionals before making any decision.

 Get a building report, strata report and pest inspection